arkhn/fhir-pipe/GET_STARTED.md

 fhirbase=# select count(*) from patient;
 ```

-#### Check for FHIR data in the mimic container
+#### Check for data in the mimic container

-To check if the data has been correctly loaded in the mimic container, you can execute this in a new terminal:
+To check if the data was correctly loaded in the mimic container, you can execute this in a new terminal:

 ```
 $ docker exec -ti fhir-pipe-mimic-db psql -d mimic -U mimicuser -c 'SELECT count(subject_id) FROM patients'